Incubaid/crm/docs/Running.md

 - To run in development mode
     ```
     export ENV=dev
-    python app.py # (if you want DEBUG mode activated)
+    python3 app.py # (if you want DEBUG mode activated)
     ## OR##
     flask run
     ```